Carnagion/carnagion.github.io/content/index.md

-Hello there! :wave: I'm Indraneel [^pronounciation], a computer scientist, programmer, and musician.
+Hello there! :wave: I'm Indraneel,[^pronounciation] a computer scientist, programmer, and musician.
 I recently graduated from the [University of Nottingham](https://www.nottingham.ac.uk/) with a degree in computer science and artificial intelligence, and am currently employed in Switzerland 🇨🇭.

 ## Interests